Scalable Second Order Optimization for Deep Learning: Experiments

 \subsection{Transformer-Big model}

-We also ran experiments with a larger Transformer model.
-This model contains 375.4M parameters and consists of 6 layers for its encoder and decoder.
+We also ran experiments with a larger Transformer model with 375.4M parameters, consisting of 6 layers for its encoder and decoder.
 Each layer is composed of 1024 model dimensions, 8192 hidden dimensions, and 16 attention heads.
-Results are presented in \cref{fig:en_fr_perplexity_big} where again we see an improvement in the end-to-end wall-clock time.
+Our results are presented in \cref{fig:en_fr_perplexity_big_same_lr} where again we see an improvement in the end-to-end wall-clock time.
 For the softmax, embedding and the projection fully-connected layer (with 8192 hidden dimensions) we only make use of the left preconditioner.
-We note that step time is dominated by the preconditioned gradient computation which can be reduced by sub-blocking the layers.
-However, we ran into a compiler limitation due to the increased number of nodes; we will address this in future work.
+The step time is dominated by the preconditioned gradient computation which can be reduced by sub-blocking the layers.

-\paragraph{On the overhead of the optimizer:} We capture the computational and memory complexity under various schemes described in \cref{subsec:large_tensors} of handling large layers in \cref{complexity}.
-We note that the overhead from computing the statistics, as well as from computing the preconditioned update for single step of training, can be further reduced by increasing the batch sizes (indeed, these overheads are independent of the batch size) as shown in \cref{fig:en_fr_perplexity_big_big_batch} where the overhead dramatically reduces from 40\% to 19\%.
+\paragraph{On the overhead of the optimizer.} We show the computational and memory complexity of the Shampoo extensions (described in \cref{subsec:large_tensors}) in \cref{sec:second-order-experiments}.
+The overhead from computing the statistics, as well as from computing the preconditioned update for single step of training, can be further reduced by increasing the batch size (indeed, these overheads are independent of the batch size) as shown in \cref{fig:en_fr_perplexity_big_big_batch} where the overhead dramatically reduces from 40\% to 19\%.